 - Least viewed content

 - Views by type of content (pages, events, albums)

 - User engagement.
 This includes how many likes, comments, shares and favorites your users have on content.

 You can download any of these data points as a CSV file, as well as set the date range of metrics you'd like to see.

 Page-level analytics offer insights into specific content that you have access to or created.
 To see them, navigate to the piece of content and click the ellipsis (...).
 Then choose Page analytics.

-From here, you can see:
+From the page analytics, you can see:

 - Number of page views (as well as unique views)